How to Make Your Travels More Earth Friendly

 As a part of Engage Globally’s Environmental Education and Conservation program, students plant native trees and fruit trees around their early childhood learning centers and in their communities each year.
 Planting trees helps students learn about environmental conservation while studying basic skills through outdoor education.

 Trees planted include mangos, the tree of life, a native tree known for its medicinal purposes, and the Dawadawa tree, a native tree that is known for providing shade and food.
-The trees provide shade, fruit to improve nutrition, and help to reduce soil erosion.
+Acacia, Moringa, Mahogany, and Umbrella were also among the native trees planted that provide shade, fruit to improve nutrition, and help to reduce soil erosion.

 A friend of ours, who recently visited Engage Globally’s partner communities in Northern Ghana, shared her account of the program with us: